 Q: How should I submit a letter of recommendation?

 The online application contains a section for you to input the name and email address of your recommender.
+Your recommender could be a teacher, counselor, or community member.
 We will email your recommender with submission instructions for their letter.
 If, at the time that you submit your application, you are not able to complete this section of the application, you may input this information on your Application Status Portal (login information provided after you submit an application).

 Q: What kind of academic writing sample should I submit?